 Modify your Chapter 13 plan to remove the student loans.
 If the new student loan payment plan is less than the amount your lender is receiving through the Chapter 13 plan, you might be better off removing the lender from your plan, if that option is available in your jurisdiction.
 Not all bankruptcy courts allow borrowers to remove unsecured creditors from their plans.

 Dismiss the Chapter 13 case altogether.
-If your new student loan payment is reduced or eliminated, you may not need Chapter 13 any longer.
-If you choose to dismiss the Chapter 13 case, none of your debts will be discharged and you will still be liable for any amounts that were not paid through Chapter 13.
+If your new student loan payment is reduced or eliminated, you might not need Chapter 13 any longer.
+If you choose to dismiss the Chapter 13 case, none of your debts will be discharged and you will still be liable for any amounts that weren't paid through Chapter 13.
 If you qualify for a Chapter 7 case, you might consider converting your Chapter 13 to a Chapter 7 to discharge your other debts.
-Learn more about dismissing or converting your Chapter 13 bankruptcy to Chapter 7.
+Learn more about converting your Chapter 13 bankruptcy to Chapter 7.